Description

 - HbA1c Reduction: Similar glycemic control between groups

-- Liver Fat: Mazdutide showed superior liver fat reduction (due to GCG activation)
+- Liver Fat: Mazdutide showed superior liver fat reduction (due to GCG start)

-- Metabolic Profile: Mazdutide demonstrated advantages in hepatic and metabolic parameters
+- Body Profile: Mazdutide showed benefits in hepatic and body parameters

 This head-to-head comparison validates Mazdutide’s competitive positioning against the current gold standard.

-A systematic review and meta-analysis published in Frontiers in Endocrinology (2024) synthesized data from seven RCTs involving 680 participants:
+A systematic review and meta-test published in Frontiers in Endocrinology (2024) synthesized data from seven RCTs involving 680 participants:

 - Mean Weight Loss: -6.22% (95% CI: -8.02% to -4.41%)